pyohio/pyohio-static-website/2025/src/pages/about/index.md

 ## Design

-The PyOhio 2025 logo snake was designed by Cleveland, OH area artist [Justing Michael Will](https://www.justinmichaelwill.com/).
+The PyOhio 2025 logo snake was designed by Cleveland, OH area artist [Justin Michael Will](https://www.justinmichaelwill.com/).

 ## The Name